AleggsWong/AlexW_BSE_Portfolio/index.md

 <br>
 As I mentioned above, the Notion module gave me the most trouble.
 At first, the module wouldn't even run because I had not downloaded a Notion library called @notionhq/client.
 However, even after downloading the library, the module refused to load and crashed the display every time I attempted to open it.
 The reason the module was failing was because of the filter type it was sorting by.
 The Notion to-do database uses a variety of different properties to filter, such as status and date.
 Properties are separated into two categories: Strings and objects.
 In the default code, the module was filtering a String property, but in my database, I was using an object filter.
 After researching, I found [Notion documentation](https://developers.notion.com/reference/post-database-query-filter) that explained how to filter by an object property, as well as how to filter multiple properties.

+### Next Steps
+My next step is to build the mirror itself.
+I have the display completely customized, but now I need to turn the display into an actual mirror.
+I'll be using an 18x24 mirror frame, a 2-way mirror sheet, and plywood to hold the monitor display.
+I'm also going to glue LED strips on the sides of the mirror to give it more ambience and a classier look.

 # First Milestone

 I'm currently building the smart mirror, which is a mirror that can display real-time and customizable information.
 It has several default modules, such as compliments, real-time news updates, and the time.
 Through Github, I'm able to add a few modules of my own or even code them once I learn how.